stonepros/stone/doc/architecture.rst

 parallel at the maximum write speed.
 A write to a single drive would be limited by the head movement (e.g. 6ms per seek) and bandwidth of that one device (e.g.
 100MB/s).
-By spreading that write over multiple objects (which map to different placement groups and OSDs) Ceph can reduce the number of seeks per drive and combine the throughput of multiple drives to achieve much faster write (or read) speeds.
+By spreading that write over multiple objects (which map to different placement groups and OSDs) Stone can reduce the number of seeks per drive and combine the throughput of multiple drives to achieve much faster write (or read) speeds.